Alright. Dark Fantasy. Back on brand this month.

 A sharp, acidic odour burns my nostrils.
 Smoke, burning hair and skin.
 The wind has changed.
 Or maybe I danced into the path of the smoke.
 It can be disorienting inside the melody.

 I look around – there are still a few left dancing towards their fate, screaming their only defence against their own actions.

 One stares back though.
 I watch as he leaps into a pit, watch as his body turns black, his eyes bubbling and boiling.

 But there is something else in his eyes too, before the whites bursts from the socket, flowing thick and gooey like mayonnaise.
 Before they turn to ash.
 Anger.
 Confusion.
 Dismay.
 I hear his questions as clearly as the roar of the flames that consume him.

 He wants to know why I did this, why the town is no more.

 The answer is simple.
 Because it was my contract.
-The town was full of liars, thieves and crooks.
+The town was full of liars, thieves, crooks and rats.
 Leave no trace.

-The pungent odour is still here – I taste the bile it brings, and I need to leave.
-But as I carefully put some notes through my pipe, I watch with pride as the final few townsfolk find a pit and throw themselves in.
+The odour is still here – I taste the bile it brings, and I need to leave.
+But as I carefully put some notes through my pipe, I watch with pride as the final few townsfolk dance towards pit and throw themselves in.

-By morning, there should be no trace of the town at all.
+By morning, there should be no trace of them at all.
 As per the contact.
 A job well done.